WrightonLabCSU/CAMPER/README.md

 The CAMPER software and data is currently in a testing state and needs more validations before it should be used for any publication or production task.
 This RELEASE is for early adopters to get a taste of what CAMPER can do and how it can be incorporated into a workflow.
 A official release will be available soon.

+# License Pending

+This software remains unlicensed and the Wrighton Lab reserves all rights for the time being.
+Contributions will be welcomed once an appropriate license or licenses can be written.
+This should serve as another reminder that this project is in beta.

 # CAMPER (BETA)

   A revolutionary new data set, to enable the understanding of polyphenol metabolism in its true complexity.